 Procurement of control power and energy in Germany

-1. Control power market in Germany
+First control power market in Germany

-Primary control and secondary control power are procured in a monthly cycle; minutes reserve is daily called for tender.
+Primary control and secondary control power are procured in a weekly cycle; minutes reserve is daily called for tender.
 For tenders, the shared IT-platform www.regelleistung.net has been installed by the German TSOs.
 They have developed market-based solutions which also meet the requirements of a secure and stable system operation.

 Procurement is ensured through competitive bidding on a tender basis in the German control power market where a large number of suppliers (generators as well as consumers) participate, especially for minutes reserve.
 Via pooling also small suppliers can participate in the call for tenders.
 Almost 90 percent of all generating plants capable of providing control energy are qualified for participation at the TSOs.
 Since 2004, suppliers from the Austrian control areas of TIWAG Netz and VKW have also participated in the German market for minutes reserve.